 A Guide for Strategic Planning

-To help the campus community prepare for meaningful participation in the strategic planning process, a planning guide entitled "Mapping the Future: The Otis Centennial and Beyond" has been developed and widely distributed.
-It provides succinct descriptions of the seven Strategic Pathways.
+To help the campus community prepare for meaningful participation in the strategic planning process, a planning guide entitled "Mapping the Future: The Otis Centennial and Beyond" was developed and widely distributed.
+It provided succinct descriptions of the seven Strategic Pathways.

-Faculty and staff convened on November 14th and 20th, 2013 to launch planning efforts through open discussion of the strategic pathways and brainstorming exercises that provided input for the plan.
+Faculty and staff convened in November 2013 to launch planning efforts through open discussion of the strategic pathways and brainstorming exercises that provided input for the plan.